 During the Great Depression on April 5, 1933US President Franklin Roosevelt issued Decree No. 6102 on the actual confiscation of gold bullion and coins from the public and organizations.
 All individuals and legal entities located in the United States (including foreign nationals and companies storing gold in the United States), with rare exceptions, were required to exchange gold for paper money by May 1, 1933.

-There is only one reason for suchpredatory actions: governments seeking greater power, one of the means of usurping gold sovereignty, appropriation of that power, which in itself originates from the actions of free people who choose money technology in the market - a tragedy that underlies all modern economies.
-As the axiom states: “he who has gold sets the rules”:
+There's only one reason for something like thispredatory actions: governments seeking greater power, one of the means of usurping the sovereignty of gold, the appropriation of that power, which itself originates from the actions of free people choosing monetary technology on the market &#8212; a tragedy that underlies all modern economies.
+As the axiom says: “he who has the gold makes the rules”:

-“Let me manage the money in the country, and I don't care who sets the laws there.” - Mayer Amschel Rothschild, Founder of the International Banking Rothschild Dynasty
+“Let me manage the country’s money, and I don’t care who makes the laws there.” &#8212; Mayer Amschel Rothschild, founder of the international banking dynasty of the Rothschilds

 Main money

-In this sense, gold is the main money,since physical possession of it underlies the sovereignty of governments that illegally appropriate it in order to impose on free people the monopoly of the central bank on the production of money.
-Paradoxically, it was the actions of free people that generated the sovereignty that governments and central banks are now using against them.
-This "duopoly of monopolists" has repeatedly proclaimed that gold does not play any role, that it is just a simple valuable item, an artifact testifying to a culture or economy of a certain period of development, and that only it will lead the world economy to a brighter future.
+In this sense, gold is the main money,for the physical possession of it underlies the sovereignty of governments, which misappropriate it in order to impose on free men central bank monopolies on the production of money.
+Paradoxically, it was the actions of free people that gave rise to the sovereignty that governments and central banks now use against them.
+This &#171;duopoly of monopolists&#187; has repeatedly proclaimed that gold does not play any role, that it is just a simple object of value, an artifact that testifies to the culture or economy of a certain period of development, and that only it will lead the world economy to a bright future.
 Ignore such anti-gold propaganda, just watch their actions:

 Central banks continue to grab gold.
-Red indicates net sales and green indicates net purchases in tons. : BIS, IMF, GFMS, Thomson Reuters.
+Red shows net sales, and green &#8212; net volume of purchases in tons. : BIS, IMF, GFMS, Thomson Reuters.

 Although gold resisted manipulation withdeliveries in various ways, it is far from ideal.
 Through the London gold pool and other frauds (seriously, see Gata.org), central banks drove the gold market into a corner, which allowed them to secretly suppress its price and better isolate fiat currency (soft money) from direct competition with gold (hard money).
 Market manipulation like this is possible only because of our passivity.
 Giving our sovereignty to unaccountable institutions such as central banks, we give up conscious control over most aspects of our lives.
 Remember: central banks involved in “expansionary monetary policy” are actively stealing time from free people.
 As they increase the money supply, they redistribute claims on productive capital from the majority to the politically privileged few.
 This parasitism on the savings of society extends the working life of most citizens.
 Thus, monetary inflation is a direct violation of private property rights and individual sovereignty.
 It is worth repeating: human activity is the essence of sovereignty.
 It is our actions that instill in institutions this divine quality inherent in free people.
 Let us all be extremely vigilant when deciding which institutions should be empowered through our sacred sovereign energy:

-“Institutional structures are legitimate insofar assince they expand the ability to freely explore and create, based on internal needs; otherwise they are not. ”- Noam Chomsky, On Anarchism.
+“Institutional structures are legitimate to the extentbecause they expand the ability to freely explore and create based on inner need; otherwise they are not" &#8212; Noam Chomsky, On Anarchism.

 Hard money renaissance